 At TelstraSuper we’re here to help you build a secure financial future.
 TelstraSuper Financial Planning has a team of phone based Advisers who can provide you with simple advice to help you work out if you could benefit from spouse contributions.
 If you’d like to discuss growing you or your spouse’s super or if have any other financial advice queries contact us on 1300 033 166 or fill in our online contact form.
 There's no additional cost for our phone based advice as this is included in your TelstraSuper membership.Online contact form

 * Your spouse must be living with you on a bona fide domestic basis as your husband, wife or de facto (includes same sex couples).
-Contributions can be made for a spouse under 65 years of age.
-If your spouse is aged between 65 and 69 (inclusive) they must also meet the work test or work exemption test.
+Contributions can be made for a spouse under age 75 (includes the period up to 28 days after the end of the month in which they reach age 75).
 Contributions made on behalf of your spouse will count towards their post-tax (non-concessional) contributions cap.
 Limits apply to post-tax contributions and there is no tax offset available if you have exceeded the post-tax contribution cap.
 Telstra Super Pty Ltd cannot accept post-tax contributions for any member for whom we do not have a tax file number.
 Your spouse's total superannuation balance must not be greater than $1.6m as at the end of 30 June of the previous financial year.

 BPAY® registered to BPAY Pty Ltd, ABN 69 079 137 518.